Memorable Manitobans: Alexander Neil MacLeod (1868-1940)

 Physician.

-Born at Kildonan, son of Murdoch MacLeod and Frances Munroe, he was educated at the East Kildonan School, Winnipeg Collegiate, University of Manitoba (BA, 1887), and the Manitoba Medical College (1893).
-He had a medical practice at Stonewall from 1893 to 1923, where he was also a member of the town council and local school board.
-He served as secretary for the Medical College from 1923 to 1938 and, for some time, he was assistant provincial coroner to Dr. H. M. Speechly.
+Born at Kildonan in 1868, son of Murdoch MacLeod and Frances Munroe, he was educated at the East Kildonan School, Winnipeg Collegiate, University of Manitoba (BA 1887), and the Manitoba Medical College (1893).
+He had a medical practice at Stonewall from 1893 to 1923.
+He served as secretary for the Medical College (1923-1938) and, for some time, he was assistant provincial coroner to Dr. Henry Martindale Speechly.

-On 13 October 1898, he married Margaret Arnett.
-They had three children: Alan Arnett MacLeod, Margaret Helen MacLeod, and Frances Marion MacLeod.
+On 13 October 1898, he married Margaret Arnett and they had three children: Alan Arnett MacLeod, Margaret Helen MacLeod (1904-?, wife of A. E. Annelis), and Frances Marion MacLeod (1912-?, wife of C. W. Adams).
 During his residence in Stonewall, he was active in community activities.
-He served as Mayor of Stonewall from 1908 to 1909.
-He was the husband of Margaret Arnett MacLeod and father of Alan Arnett McLeod.
+He served as Mayor of Stonewall (1907-1909) and was a member of the local school board.
 He was a member of the AF & AM (Northern Light Lodge).

 He died at his Winnipeg home, 138 Maryland Street, on 11 October 1940 and was buried in the Old Kildonan Cemetery.